rvksrinivas/socketprogramming/README.md

 Execution command:
 ~$ makefile
-~$ java Server
+~$ java ServerMulti

 where:
 a. makefile will compile the .java file
-b. java Server is for running the executable of server source code
+b. java ServerMulti is for running the executable of server source code

 Client side

 Execution command:
 ~$ makefile
-~$ java Client ServerIPAddress
+~$ java ClientMulti

 where:
-a. java Client is for running the executable of client src code
+a. java ClientMulti is for running the executable of client source code
 b.
-ServerIPAddress is the IP address of the server
+(ADD FirstName LastName PhoneNumber) is to add new item to the addressbook
 c.
-(ADD FirstName LastName PhoneNumber) is to add new item to the addressbook
+(DELETE RecordID) is to delete the record from the addressbook
 d.
-(DELETE RecordID) is to delete the record from the addressbook
+(LIST) is list the item in the addressbook
 e.
-(LIST) is list the item in the addressbook
+(QUIT) is to stop the client
 f.
-(QUIT) is to stop the client
+(SHUDDOWN) is to stop the server
 g.
+(LOGIN) is to execute the privilege commands (ADD, DELETE and SHUTDOWN)
+h.
+(LOGOUT) is remove the pribilege as mentioned above
-(SHUDDOWN) is to stop the server
+i.
+(WHO) is to list the active login user list
+j.
+(LOOK) is to lookup address book by 1 - firstname, 2-lastname, 3-phonenumber